Published on

 ...

 Sometimes we want to fetch data before rendering a page.
-In this kind of scenarios, we can use useEffect and useState hooks in React.
-We can call our service functions inside useEffect hook, and we can create a state for loading state of our page
+In such scenarios, we can use the useEffect and useState hooks in React.
+We can call our service functions inside the useEffect hook, and we can create a state for the loading status of our page.

 function AnExampleComponent() {